clair-beep/anime-api/README.md

 ### Next Steps
 - Create authentication for admins and users
 - Enable a cloud for the images used
-- Create more thoughtful documentation that could come in hand for users
+- Create more thoughtful documentation